janaom/gcp-de-project-elt-dbt-cloud-run-composer-dataplex/README.md

     dbt-test-transformed-job: Conducts tests on the transformed data in BigQuery.
 Deploy this job: gcloud builds submit --config cloudbuild.test.transformed.yml .

-This command builds your image in Cloud Build, pushes it to Artifact Registry, and deploys it to Cloud Run as a job.
+These commands build your image in Cloud Build, pushes it to Artifact Registry, and deploys it to Cloud Run as a job.

 Here's how the Docker images appear in Artifact Registry: